-The goal is to ensure that such a sunny life event doesn’t get overshadowed by the looming question mark of “what about work?”
+The goal is to ensure that such a sunny life event doesn’t get overshadowed by the looming question mark of “What about work?”

 Sure, a parental leave policy can signal that an employer cares about their team’s happiness—but there are strategic reasons behind these offerings, too.
-According to research, offering paid leave can help companies attract talent, retain workers, and keep them engaged—all of which can boost a company’s bottom line.
+According to research, offering paid leave can help companies retain workers and keep them engaged—all of which can boost a company’s bottom line.
 By creating an inclusive policy, you can help your employees start their families with confidence and keep your company running smoothly.

 A quick synopsis of parental leave laws